Chapter 1 - The Way It Has Become

 The walls became translucent and the bed he was in earlier sunk down into the floor.
 Once it was compartmentalized the walls on both side revealed the view.
-It was a stunning view of a massive city.
-A few white fluffy clouds and a few hundred flying drones hovering about the cityscape were the only things that hindered the blue sky.
-The architecture was almost copied in every section, with an occasional spired tower peaking out of the middle section of the grouped buildings.
+It was a stunning view of a massive streamlined city.
+A few white fluffy clouds hung in the blue sky above, while hundreds flying drones hovered about the cityscape and seemed to hinder the view.
+The architecture seemed like it was copied in every section, with an occasional tower spire peaking out of the middle section of the grouped buildings.

 It looked organized, complete and pristine.
-David looked out at it from where he was sitting and let out a quiet satisfied sigh from his nose.
-It was nice to see the outside world seemed picturesque, despite the obvious drones spying one everyone.
+David looked out at it from where he was sitting and slowly released inaudible satisfied sigh from his nose.
+It was a pleasant view, the outside world seemed picturesque, despite the obvious drones spying one everyone.
 David and the remaining human community would soak in the beauty of it and be content for one singular minute.
-At least Angela and Malcolm allowed that for them.
+At least Angela and Malcolm allowed them that.

 “You have seventeen point eight minutes left before you begin service.”
 Angela reminded him.
 “You should proceed with your daily exercise routine before the time expires.”

 David acknowledged her with a look of frustration.
-But he finished up what was left and headed to the centre of the room.
-His routine comprised stretches, pull-ups, pushups and motor movement warm-ups.
+He finished up the remainder of his breakfast and headed to the centre of the room.
+His routine comprised of stretches, pull-ups, pushups and motor movement warm-ups.
 Angela monitored and analyzed all of it and entered the data into his specific file.
 Everyone had to do these exercises in the morning and at night.
-Having studied the physiology and various health programs over the many years, the AI’s believed regular movement and workouts kept us all relatively fit.
+Having studied human physiology and various health programs over the many years, the AI’s believed regular movement and workouts kept us all relatively fit.
 A small running track rose out of the floor and David stepped onto it as it gradually moved.
 The pace would increase in increments as the vital stats were displayed in a holo-screen in front.
 There was a target ratio to be met and gave a slight ‘ping’ once it was achieved.

 He didn’t seem to mind this part of the day.
-If anything, it gave him a positive boost he needed before the usual boredom of his day.
-But as he looked out the surround open view of his crystal clear walls, he could see several drones lowering down to other visible apartments.
-One of them he could clearly see.
-A man was arguing with a robot standing in front of him.
+If anything, it gave him a positive boost needed before the usual boredom of his day.
+But as he looked out the surround open view of his crystal clear walls, he could see several drones lowering down to the other apartments.
+One of them was clearly visible to see inside.
+A man was arguing with a humanoid robot standing in front of him.
 It was one of Malcolm’s retrieval units.
 It was fairly tall and imposing as it stood in front of the man.
 His curiosity grew as other humanoid drones entered and surrounded him.

 David looked away just in case they noticed.
 Occasionally his eye would catch the action, but he decided to refrain from looking on.
 It didn’t matter; he knew what was happening.
-As he continued his casual run on the treadmill, he glanced back at the scene and saw the other man being taken away by them.
+As he continued his casual run on the treadmill, a quick glance back out the window revealed the other man being taken away by them.
 The flying drones observing at the apartment window stopped hovering there and moved on.

-He stopped running on the treadmill as the thought of where that individual was being taken sunk in.
+David stopped running on the treadmill as the realization of where that individual was being taken sunk in.
 A slight queasiness in pit of his stomach made him step off.
-He made a passive glance over to his table that was now returning into the wall again that cube of grey matter he had just consumed suddenly didn’t sit so well with him.
+He made a passive glance over to his table as it folded back into the wall.
+The cube of grey matter he had just consumed suddenly didn’t sit so well with him.
 How many of them did it take to make one of those?
 But such was the life of all now.
 This is how the world was under Angela and Malcom’s rule.